shajith-it-is/alif-bay-app-privacy/README.md

 # Privacy Policy for Hygiene App

-**Last updated:** 15/March/2025
+**Last updated:** 15th March,2025

 ## Introduction
-Welcome to the Hygiene App ("we," "our," or "us").
-We respect your privacy and are committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.
+This privacy policy explains how your information is handled when you use the Hygiene App.
+This app is designed with privacy as the top priority, keeping all your data strictly on your device.

-## Information We Don't Collect
+## Information Collection
-Our app is designed with your privacy in mind.
-We want to be clear that:
+The Hygiene App is designed to respect your privacy completely:
-- We do not collect any personal information
+- No personal information is collected
-- We do not track your location
+- No location tracking
-- We do not access your contacts or other device information
+- No access to contacts or other device information
-- We do not share any data with third parties
+- No data sharing with third parties
-- We do not use analytics services
+- No analytics services

-## Information Storage
+## Data Storage
-All your app data (including task completion history and preferences) is stored locally on your device.
-This means:
+Your app data (including task completion history and preferences) is:
-- Your data never leaves your device
+- Stored only on your device
-- Your data is not backed up to any cloud service
+- Never uploaded to any cloud service
-- Your data is automatically deleted if you uninstall the app
+- Automatically deleted when you uninstall the app

-## Permissions
+## App Permissions
-Our app requires minimal permissions to function:
+The app requires minimal permissions:
-- Storage permission: Only used to store your task completion history and preferences locally on your device
+- Storage permission: Used only to store your task completion history and preferences locally on your device

 ## Children's Privacy
-Our app does not knowingly collect any personal information from children under the age of 13.
+This app does not collect any personal information from anyone, including children under the age of 13.

-## Changes to This Privacy Policy
+## Updates to Privacy Policy
-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last updated" date.
+This privacy policy may be updated occasionally.
+Any changes will be posted here with an updated date.

-## Contact Us
+## Contact
-If you have any questions about this Privacy Policy, please contact us at: shajith.it.is@gmail.com
+For questions about this privacy policy, contact:
+[shajith.it.is@gmail.com]

 ## Consent
-By using our app, you agree to our Privacy Policy and consent to our collection and use of information as described above.
+Using this app means you accept this privacy policy and how it handles your information as described above.